-We have audited the SCHOOL DISTRICT OF THE CITY OF YORK's compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have direct and material effect on each of the SCHOOL DISTRICT OF THE CITY OF YORK's major federal programs for the year ended June 30, 2019.
+We have audited the SCHOOL DISTRICT OF THE CITY OF YORK's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have direct and material effect on each of the SCHOOL DISTRICT OF THE CITY OF YORK's major federal programs for the year ended June 30, 2020.
 The SCHOOL DISTRICT OF THE CITY OF YORK's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.